 What you do:

 - Butter and flour two 8″ round cake pans.
 I like to cut out circles of parchment paper to fit into the bottom of the pans for easy removal.
 Preheat the oven to 350F.

-- Combine the grated carrot, pineapple, coconut and chopped walnuts in a large bowl.
+- Combine the grated carrot, pineapple, coconut, dates and chopped walnuts in a large bowl.